CARLI Digital Collections

 [Security guards from A Century of Progress pose for a group photograph at the Enchanted Island exhibit.
 The photo is undated.]

 [Street view of Enchanted Island, a children's playground at the Century of Progress International Exposition, 1933-1934.]
-[There is a balloon man in a huge wagon.]

 [The central stairway to the Century of Progress Federal Building on Northerly Island.
 The Federal Building featured an art-deco design that included a rotunda and three tower-pylons representing the executive, judicial, and legislative branches of the U.S. government.]